vbotka/ansible-linux-postinstall/README.md

     - vbotka.linux_postinstall
 ```

-5. Run the playbook.
+5. Run the playbook

 ```
-# ansible-playbook linux-postinstall.yml
+shell> ansible-playbook linux-postinstall.yml
 ```

 ## Best practice

 Check syntax of the playbook

 ```
-# ansible-playbook linux-postinstall.yml --syntax-check
+shell> ansible-playbook linux-postinstall.yml --syntax-check
 ```

 Review variables.
 Optionaly detect and store flavors

 ```
-# ansible-playbook linux-postinstall.yml -t lp_vars
+shell> ansible-playbook linux-postinstall.yml -t lp_vars
 ```

 Run the playbook in check mode

 ```
-# ansible-playbook linux-postinstall.yml --check
+shell> ansible-playbook linux-postinstall.yml --check
 ```

 If all is right run the playbook twice.
-In second run all tasks shall
-be OK and 0 changed, unreachable and failed.
+In second run all tasks shall be OK and 0 changed, unreachable and failed.

 ```
-# ansible-playbook linux-postinstall.yml
+shell> ansible-playbook linux-postinstall.yml
 ```

 ## Auto-installation of packages

-Packages listed in the variables ``lp_*_packages`` will be automatically
-installed by the tasks/packages.yml if enabled by variable ``lp_*`` .
-For
+Packages listed in the variables ``lp_*_packages`` will be automatically installed by the tasks/packages.yml if enabled by variable ``lp_*`` .
+For example
-example

 ```
 lp_libvirt: true
 lp_libvirt_packages: